ballerina-platform/module-ballerina-sql/sql-ballerina/src/sql/Module.md

 #### Execute SQL stored procedures

 This example demonstrates how to execute a stored procedure with a single INSERT statement that is executed via the `call` remote function of the client.
-You will need to explicitly close the returned stored procedure result in order to release the resources.

 ```ballerina
 int uid = 10;